 Key differentiator: Zero-dependency, token-efficient design that maximizes context window usage.
 Multi-database and multi-connection support via TOML configuration.
 Built-in safety guardrails: read-only mode, row limiting, query timeouts.
 SSH tunneling and SSL/TLS encryption.
 Includes a web workbench interface.
 Best for teams working across multiple database types.

-The highest-starred database MCP server with MySQL support:
+The highest-starred database MCP server with MySQL support (rebranded from genai-toolbox to mcp-toolbox):

 | Aspect | Detail |